 Content is Dated

 Think back to when the last time your business’s website was edited.
 Has it been five or more years?
 It’s time for a refresh.
 The field of web development is consistently changing and upgrading the world wide web to become more modern, concise, and user-friendly.
-If there’s attachment to the current website, try browsing competitors and compare your website to the clean and responsive layouts of modern websites.
+If there’s an attachment to the current website, try browsing competitors and compare your website to the clean and responsive layouts of modern websites.
 So many more factors come into play than just a visually aesthetic design, such as its capability to expand and update outdated content.
 A developer will do this by focusing on how the current strategic marketing plan will influence a site redesign by adding content that reflects how you communicate with all users in a visually pleasing way.
 Most often, look for a developer that uses a WordPress theme that’s customizable and editable without the need for advanced coding knowledge.
-Having the confidence within your team to be able to edit small sections of website content, while knowing the overall design won’t be impacted, is a great way to keep content fresh and reliable.
+Having the confidence within your team to be able to edit small sections of the website content, while knowing the overall design won’t be impacted, is a great way to keep content fresh and reliable.

 No Value Proposition

 As business leaders, it takes time and expertise to come up with vision and mission statements and their benefits to keeping the team on a collective track to success are bountiful.
 Successful website content is inspired by supporting a set value proposition that should relate to both statements as a way to describe why your business is the best choice.
 Any user should be able to identify a specific key message or trait about your business after visiting the website.
 Consistent and unique copywriting is required in order to help reinforce this message to users so that they leave with no doubt about what your business is all about.
 Design also plays a role in conveying the value of the message through graphics that communicate effectively within an interface that is responsive, fast, and user-friendly.
+Get your team together and answer these four questions about your website in order to evaluate your unique value proposition:

 The bounce rate of a website measures the percentage of interaction on a single-page before a user came and left without interacting on the site.
 This could measure both fresh new users or examine how existing users interact with webpages over a period of time.
 It’s important to notice trends in high bounce rates, which is an indication that users are either becoming overwhelmed, or the website failed to provide the information they were looking for.
 Poor usability in on any webpage can be detrimental as on average a “website’s bounce rate is 45%.”
 An ideal goal is to aim for is under 40% by giving your website a refresh and giving more attention to the homepage.
-Increasing relevant content will keep users intrigued and creates educational value, but a lack of an effective web interface will result in a poor user experience.
+Increasing relevant content will keep users intrigued and creates educational value, but a lack of an effective web interface will result in poor user experience.

 Looking more in depth at the homepage, it should include effective calls to action (CTA’s) that help move users down the business funnel.
 The most effective CTA should live on the top of the homepage above the fold, so a user is introduced to make the particular action without having to scroll if necessary.